Obstacles and Challenges of Rehab

 One of the challenges of rehab some people may find difficult at first is dealing with group counselling.
 Group therapy involves one or more psychotherapists or clinicians who lead a group of clients.
 Normally, the group of clients consists of 5 to 15 clients.

-Becoming a participant and joining the discussion could require you to overcome some personal fears.
+Becoming a participant and joining the discussion could require overcoming personal fears.
 Such things as shyness, fear of ridicule, being judged, and similar emotional reactions can occur.
 Not everyone can open up and discuss their personal problems.
-Your challenge may require you to recognize that each person is there to better understand themselves through other people’s experiences.
+Your challenge may require you to recognize that each person is there to understand themselves better through other people’s experiences.

 Whether group or individual therapy, one must realize a wide range of treatment approaches exist.
 The facility will mainly deal in evidence-based therapies.
 Your clinician or supervisor will ensure that this approach at least fits with your beliefs.
 It is also important that you agree to this approach in addressing your addiction issues.